 Developing countries are commonly confronted by poverty issues and insufficient security control capability, which lead to increased crime.
-Some countries face the risk of a coup d'état caused by political instability, and some suffer from long-running civil wars.
-In some cases peacebuilding activities are required in post-conflict countries where it is politically unstable, and they face numerous security issues.
-Moreover, there are also regions around the world where there is the threat of terrorism.
-Additionally, there is a high risk of traffic accidents due to inexperienced local drivers and underdeveloped transportation infrastructure where traffic customs differ from those of developed countries.
+Some countries face the risk of rioting or a coup d'état caused by political instability, and some suffer from long-running civil wars.
+In some cases peacebuilding activities are required in post-conflict countries or regions where it is politically unstable, and they face numerous security issues.
+Moreover, there are increasing threats of terrorism in some regions around the world.
+Additionally, there is a high risk of traffic accidents due to inexperienced or reckless driving and underdeveloped transportation infrastructure where traffic customs differ from those of developed countries.

-In this regard, JICA gives high priority to security and safety measures and risk management in order to ensure safe activities of JICA personnel abroad.
-Criminal cases involving JICA personnel have been decreasing for the last five years.
-The number of crimes reported in fiscal 2013 was 418; this is 45 fewer cases than in the previous year.
+In this regard, JICA gives high priority to security and safety management in order to ensure safe activities of JICA personnel abroad.
+Criminal cases involving JICA personnel have been decreasing for the last six years.
+The number of crimes reported in fiscal 2014 was 396; this is 22 fewer cases than in the previous year.
 This favorable trend is thought to be due to continuous efforts to disseminate crime-prevention awareness through training programs and guidance for overseas offices and personnel, arrangement of security goods, facilities, and communication instruments, and implementation of guidance through security advisory missions from JICA headquarters.